 Can you play the James Bond card game with more than 2 players?

-If you think you’ll enjoy James Bond but would also like some more games to play with a deck of cards, be sure to take a look at some of our other handy instructional guides.
+If you enjoy James Bond but would also like to try some more similar games, take a look at some of our instructional guides below: